Dapper Day: Origins and history

-2011 to present
+Jorgensen said he first thought of the concept of a Disney dress-up day a decade before the first Dapper Day event took place.
+He was partially inspired by the Walt Disney Imagineering concept design illustrations from the early days of Disneyland.
+In renderings by John Hench, Herbert Ryman, and other artists, the park's visitors appeared to be dressed in era-appropriate clothing for sophisticated entertainment, such as a night at the opera.
+The men were drawn in tailored suits, the women were styled in dresses and layered pieces, and the children donned formal jackets and dresses.
+Many of the attractions imagined in the original design developed into the rides and parks that stand today; Jorgensen wanted to see that full picture (guests included) come to life.
+Additional reports note that Jorgensen recognized a trend among his friends to "dress down" when frequenting the park, where as usually they would be more dressed up as a matter of personal style.
+In an pushback against this relaxed park attire, Jorgensen imagined a day dedicated to "dapper" dress where people would not feel uncomfortable expressing their personal style.

-The first Dapper Day outing was held in February 2011 at the Disneyland theme park in Anaheim.
-Over a two-week period, Justin Jorgensen promoted the first Dapper Day outing using social media.
-Nearly 100 people showed up for that first Dapper Day outing, and the number of attendees has increased each year.
+The first Dapper Day outing was held in February 2011 in Disneyland as a small function organized by Jorgensen.
+Over a two-week period he promoted the outing using social media; nearly a hundred people showed up for that first outing.
 Jorgensen's photographs from the event gained popularity on the Internet, and interest grew for holding another Dapper Day event.
 In response, Jorgensen decided on a biannual format that would take place in the fall and in the spring.
 Due to warmer weather conditions, the fall event was originally positioned as a nighttime event, whereas the spring event would take place all day.
 This model also lends itself to the fashion-centric nature of Dapper Day, mirroring the daytime and evening looks of a fall and spring collection.
 However due to a string of hot Septembers, the fall outings were eventually moved to the cooler November (with the Disneyland Paris fall outing remaining in September).

-The second Dapper Day outing to Disneyland drew an estimated 500 people.
+The second Dapper Day outing drew an estimated 500 people.
 In spring 2012, the event had 1,200 participants, and more than tripled its size in the fall of that same year with a crowd of 4,500 people.
-Just two years after the first Dapper Day Disneyland outing was held, over 10,000 people came to the park.
-Following this dramatic increase in participation in the spring, Jorgensen began running the semiannual event full-time.
-At the Dapper Day Disneyland event in the spring of 2017, an estimated 25,000 people participated.
+Just two years after the first outing was held, over 10,000 people came to the park.
+Following this dramatic increase in participation in the spring, Jorgensen began running the event full-time.
+At the Disneyland event in spring 2017, an estimated 25,000 people participated.
+Jorgensen currently works as a creative director and brand consultant.

-Starting in 2016, Dapper Day began organizing events with museums and cultural institutions including LACMA, LA Opera, and the Natural History Museum of Los Angeles County.